EoinStankard/Machine-Learning-Statistics-Project/README.md

 To enhance your submission, you might consider developing and comparing more than one model.
 Rest assured, all the above concepts will be explored in lecture videos and other materials in the coming semester.

-## How to view the Assignment
+## How to view the Jupyter Notebook

 The assignment can be viewed the following ways

 1. Downloading the Repo and running jupyter notebook in the command line.
 (Recommended)
 2. Clicking on the "MLS-Project.ipynb" file above,

-I recommend that you download and run the assignment on your own machine as erros may occur when directly clicking on the "MLS-Project.ipynb" file above
+I recommend that you download and run the assignment on your own machine as errors may occur when directly clicking on the "MLS-Project.ipynb" file above

 ## What is needed to run the Assignment

 1. Anaconda Python as it contains all libraries
+3. Docker Desktop for web service
 2. The Repo will need to be cloned or downloaded

 ## How to run on Windows
+#### FILES
+1. **MLS-Project.ipynb** - Jupyter notbook
+2. **static/power.html** - Html file that will be displayed at web address
+3. **power.py** - Python file that creates the web app and calculated output turbine power
+4. **Dockerfile** - Settings to run docker
+5. **requirements.txt** - contains all python libraries that will be installed when the Dockerfile is run
+6. **powerproduction.csv** - Origional Speed and Turbine Power csv file
+7. **powerProductionModel.h5** - Contains the model created to predict output turbine power

 #### FLASK
 1. set FLASK_APP=power.py
 2. python -m flask run<br/>